cyverse/irodsfs-common/README.md

-# irodsfs-common
+# iRODSFS-Common
-common module for irodsfs and irodsfs-pool
+A common module for iRODS FUSE Lite and iRODS FUSE Lite Pool Server